EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

+Here's the updated `README.md` with the new changes, including the full data visualization integration, structure changes, roadmap updates, and server adjustments:

+---

 # WeatherScraper

 An application designed to scrape and store weather forecasts for future analysis and visualization.
-Built with Node.js, Puppeteer, and MongoDB, this project emphasizes modularity, scalability, and adherence to coding best practices.
+Built with Node.js, Puppeteer, MongoDB, and Express, this project emphasizes modularity, scalability, and adherence to coding best practices, with a new focus on data visualization.

 ---